The following accessibility statement applies to the website www.sgul.ac.uk.

 - change colours, contrast levels and fonts

-- zoom without the text spilling off the screen
+- zoom in to up to 300% without the text spilling off the screen

 - navigate most of the website using speech recognition software